-- Numerical errors introduced due to false convergence in clipping, scaling, or log transformation are captured in CLM when it checks carbon and nitrogen mass balance for every time step for each column, and reports $\geq 10^{-8}$ gm-2 errors.
-When log transformation is used, mass balance errors are not recorded for the Arctic, temperate, and tropical sites with $k{\rm m}$ values $10^{-3}$ , $10^{-6}$ , and $10^{-9}$ mol m-3.
-The computing time for CLM-PFLOTRAN is about 60 ~ 100 % more than that of CLM (Table 1).
-This is not - unreasonably high as the implicit method involves solving a Jacobian system for each Newton-Raphson step (Eq.
+Numerical errors introduced due to false convergence in clipping, scaling, or log transformation are captured in CLM when it checks carbon and nitrogen mass balance for every time step for each column, and reports $\geq 10^{-8}$ g m-2 errors (to reduce log file size as the simulation durations are hundreds of years and the time step size is half an hour).
+When log transformation is used, mass balance errors are not reported for the Arctic, temperate, and tropical sites with k_m values 10^{-3} , 10^{-6} , and 10^{-9} mol m-3.
+The computing time for CLM-PFLOTRAN is about $60 \sim 100$ % more than that of CLM (Table 1).
+This is not unreasonably high as the implicit method involves solving a Jacobian system for each Newton- Raphson step (Eq.
 B5), and log transformation converts the linear problem into a nonlinear one.
 The computational cost increases substantially with decreasing half saturation, which is expected as a smaller half saturation requires smaller time step sizes to march through steeper transition between the zero and first-order rate in Monod function.
 Overall, log transformation is accurate, robust, and reasonably efficient.